arshmun/arshmun.github.io/index.md

 ---
 ### Diabetes Prediction using Random Forest and RNN-LSTM with CDC Survey Data
-The Behavioural Risk Factor Surveillance System (BRFSS) is a health related telephone survey conducted anually by CDC.
+The BRFSS is a health related telephone survey conducted anually by CDC.
 The dataset comprises responses from over 400,000 individuals focusing on various health-related risk factors.
-My goal was to predict whether an invidual has diabetes based on the responses.
-I built an entire end to end workflow to predict prevelance of diabetes in individuals using machine learning and deep learning techniques.
+My goal was to predict whether an invidual has diabetes based on the responses and I built an entire end to end workflow to predict prevelance of diabetes in individuals using machine learning and deep learning techniques.

 [View Code](https://colab.research.google.com/drive/1j8tg9IQpLnMZbguNvT715ACqKfhf1Edo?usp=sharing)